UX Planning Guide

 • Is the content proofread and free of errors?

-• Does the search working as expected?
+• Does the search work as expected?

 • Are images and media optimized for fast loading?